Corporate misconduct in Italy is punishable under both criminal and administrative law.

 i Corporate liability

-For the criminal responsibility of legal persons to apply alongside the criminal responsibility of natural persons (representatives or employees), the offence must have been committed in the interest of or for the benefit of the corporation.
+For the criminal responsibility of legal persons to apply alongside the criminal responsibility of natural persons (representatives or employees), the offence must have been committed in the interests of or for the benefit of the corporation.
 The exclusive benefit of the agent (or a third party) excludes corporate liability.

-Article 5 of Decree No. 231/2001 states that the corporation is responsible if the criminal offence has been committed by:
+Article 5 of Decree 231/2001 states that the corporation is responsible if the criminal offence has been committed by:

-a persons holding representative, administrative or managerial positions in the corporation or in any of its organisational units provided with financial and functional autonomy, or persons in charge of managing and overseeing these positions (referred to as senior managers); or
+- persons holding representative, administrative or managerial positions in the corporation or in any of its organisational units provided with financial and functional autonomy, or persons in charge of managing and overseeing these positions (referred to as senior managers); or

-b persons placed under the direction or supervision of any person specified above (referred to as employees).
+- persons placed under the direction or supervision of any person specified above (referred to as employees).